garrandall/popular-music-data/tracks/i-feel-a-song--in-my-heart--gladys-knight-and-the-pips.md

 High on the wings of the things he's doin' to me

 Oh, that a man is fine
-Ooh, what's even better the man is mine
+Oh, what's even better the man is mine
 He makes me feel just like a woman
 Something that you could never do